Biden accuses Trump of breathing ‘oxygen into hate’ at first public campaign event since coronavirus lockdown

 Former Vice President Joe Biden argued the comments made by President Trump are encouraging violence amid a wave of protests interspersed with rioting across the country sparked by the death of a black man in Minnesota who died after a white police officer put his knee on the man’s neck for 8 minutes.

-The presumptive Democratic presidential nominee also vowed that if he wins the White House, he’ll “significantly increase economic opportunity that’s across the board” to fight at the roots of the problems contributing to racial injustice in the nation.
+The presumptive Democratic presidential nominee also vowed that if he wins the White House, he’ll “significantly increase economic opportunity that’s across the board” to fight at the roots of institutional racism.

 RIOTING, LOOTING, LINKED TO FLOYD PROTESTS LEAVES TRAIL OF DESTRUCTION ACROSS THE COUNTRY